 After graduating from the University of Guelph with a commerce degree majoring in agriculture business, I ended up in the parts department of a farm equipment dealership.
 I never pictured myself at the frontlines working with farmers in their most stressful moments but I enjoyed it.
 To this day, I love to talk shop with other farmers about everything from markets to veterinary care.

 Our farming journey started with when we bought 85 ewes from Kijiji in the fall of 2016.
 We started in a rented barn and bought our own place in the fall of 2017.
-These days we run over 200 ewes near the town of Shawville, Quebec.
+These days we run 300 ewes near the town of Shawville, Quebec.

 Our sheep flock is based on a foundation of thrifty Katahdin genetics with recent additions from Romanov and White Dorpers.
 Katahdins are a hair sheep meaning they either don't grow wool at all or they shed.
 In short, they do not require shearing.
 They come in every color you can dream of.